-5 I-X Process Panels
+4 I-X Process Panels

-We "deliver" useful functionality based on the ontology via I-X Process Panels (I-P2).
+We "deliver" useful functionality based on I-X and the ontology via "I-X Process Panels" (I-P2).
 These support a user or collaborative users in selecting and carrying out "processes" and creating or modifying "process products".
-The aim of an I-X Process Panel (I-P2) is to act as an intelligent workflow support, reporting and messaging "catch all" for its user.
+The aim of an I-X Process Panel is to act as an intelligent task and workflow support aid, reporting and messaging "catch all" for its user.
 It can act in conjunction with other panels for other users if desired.

-Fig. 1.
-Anatomy of an I-X Process Panel
+Figure 1: Anatomy of an I-X Process Panel